-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) types of gene mutations and their possible effects on protein production and function To include substitution, insertion or deletion of one or more nucleotides AND the possible effects of these gene mutations (i.e. beneficial, neutral or harmful).
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) types of gene mutations and their possible effects on protein production and function To include substitution, insertion or deletion of one or more nucleotides AND the possible effects of these gene mutations the genetic control of the development of body

+(i.e. beneficial, neutral or harmful).

-(b) the regulatory mechanisms that control gene expression at the transcriptional level, posttranscriptional level and post-translational level To include control at the,
+(b) the regulatory mechanisms that control gene expression at the transcriptional level, posttranscriptional level and post-translational level

+To include control at the:

-- transcriptional level: lac operon, and transcription factors in eukaryotes. - post-transcriptional level: the editing of primary mRNA and the removal of introns to produce mature mRNA. - post-translational level: the activation of proteins by cyclic AMP.
+- transcriptional level: lac operon, and the general role of transcription factors in eukaryotes (Learners are not required to recall specific transcription factors) - post-transcriptional level: the editing of primary mRNA and the removal of introns to produce mature mRNA - post-translational level: the activation of proteins by cyclic AMP.